sigfox/sigfox-downlink/README.md

 Sigfox operates a global network, dedicated to the IoT.
 Very low energy consumption, allowing devices to last years on battery.

-The network is all about small messages (12 bytes of useful payload) every now and then (up to 140 times per day.
+The network is all about small messages (12 bytes of useful payload) every now and then (up to 140 times per day).

 As the network is bi-directionnal, you can send data from your server to your devices whenever they ask for an update

-Check out our makers [website](http://makers.sigfox.com) to get more informations about Sigfox.
+Check out our [developers portal](http://makers.sigfox.com) to get more informations about Sigfox.

 ##Downlink details

-A _downlink_ message is a message sent _to_ a connected device/thing.
+A _downlink_ message is a message sent _to_ your device.
 Using the Sigfox network, this message can be sent either by the network itself (direct, with a few built-in vars), or by the user's application server (callback)

 Each downlink message is an 8-bytes frame.